Market

 of Securities and Exchange Board of India (Listing Obligations and Disclosure

-Secretarial Audit including Secretarial Compliance Audit for the Financial Year 2024-25.
+out the Secretarial Audit including Secretarial Compliance Audit M/s.
+MKB & Associates,

 The Secretarial Audit Report certified by Messrs MKB & Associates in the specified Form